 What is projects objectives definition and does your project have clear objectives?
 These should be written into the business case and Project Charter.
 Defining “project objectives” is crucial in order to know what it is you are trying to achieve and whether you are on track to get there or not.

 You don’t have to have the job title of ‘Project Manager’ to find yourself working on a project these days.
-Lots of people have responsibility for initiatives, big and small, that are essentially projects.
-You have to clarify your objectives for these too, so that you know whether or not you are going to be able to deliver them and keep your boss happy!
+Lots of people have responsibility for initiatives, big and small, that can be defined as projects.
+You have to clarify your objectives for these as well so that you know whether or not you are going to be able to deliver them and keep your boss happy!

 There are 5 different categories of project objectives and it can help to think of these when you are doing your planning.
 Try to get an objective that fits in each category.
 This will help you end up with a set of objectives that is realistic and that ticks multiple boxes.
 They will show your manager that you have a wide-ranging outlook on the business and that your business know-how is up there with the best.

 Use an online mindmapping tool to plot out your project objectives: it works whether your project is big or small.
 You can mark the different categories and then add more and more detail until all your objectives are clearly defined.

 So let’s get straight into the 5 categories of project objective with the first one.

 This is what you naturally think of when you come to define the objectives of a project.
 These are what we want to achieve, phrased in the language of business strategy.
 They are normally explicit in your business case and the thing your manager first thinks of when asked why you are doing this project in the first place.

 These are the objectives that relate to solving a problem in the business.
 If you aren’t clear on what these are, your manager should be able to tell you why the piece of work was kicked off: that’s your business objective.